ProfMoo/onchain-indexing/README.md

 ### Overall

-CDP ABI Upload feels very "now what?" as an indexing solution.
+CDP ABI Upload feels very "now what?" as an indexing solution - it lacks the necessary features to get across the finish line.
 It is excellent at the first part, but lacks the second half needed to really be used in production by small OR large teams.
 Some potential suggestions.

 * Once a user uploads an ABI, offer a way for a user to load this data into a real data processing system.
 Could be a high-memory DB such as SingleStore, ClickHouse, etc. or a warehouse like Snowflake.
 * Instead of the above, CDP ABI Upload could attempt to integrate more cleanly with TheGraph or Ponder, passing off the "transform and store" to those open source alternatives.